Basic Law Enforcement Training (BLET)

 • Carefully read the exam description to make sure that you are signing up for the correct test.

 • Fill in all of the requested contact information.
-(We need a way to contact you in case it becomes necessary.)
+(We need a way to contact you.)

 • Read the testing policies and check "I agree to follow the above guidelines."

-• Fill in the Needed information.
-(This info is required in order that we can create your student account before you arrive on the day of your test.)
+• Fill in the needed information.
+(This info is required so we can create your student account before you arrive on the day of your test.)

 • Click "Add to Cart."